Mass–luminosity relation

-where L_{⊙} and M_{⊙} are the luminosity and mass of the Sun and 1 < a < 6.
+where L_{☉} and M_{☉} are the luminosity and mass of the Sun and 1 < a < 6.
 The value a = 3.5 is commonly used for main-sequence stars.
-This equation and the usual value of a = 3.5 only applies to main-sequence stars with masses 2M_{⊙} < M < 55M_{⊙} and does not apply to red giants or white dwarfs.
+This equation and the usual value of a = 3.5 only applies to main-sequence stars with masses 2M_{☉} < M < 55M_{☉} and does not apply to red giants or white dwarfs.
 As a star approaches the Eddington luminosity then a = 1.

+History

+The mass-luminosity relation was originally a statistical relationship perhaps first noted by Jakob Karl Ernst Halm in 1911.
+Other early observers who determined some relation was Ejnar Hertzsprung in 1918 and by Adriaan van Maanen who showed that the relation was independent of the spectral type of the star.
+In 1924 Arthur Eddington showed that theoretical models for the internal processes in stars would produce the relationship in agreement with observational data.

+Advanced forms

-In summary, the relations for stars with different ranges of mass are, to a good approximation, as the following:
+The relation for stars with different ranges of mass are, to a good approximation, as the following: